Help Center> Cloud Bastion Host> FAQs> Product Consulting> Which Types of Databases Can I Manage in a CBH System?

 You need to deploy the database client on a Windows operating system that supports remote desktop.
 Then, you can use a web browser to remotely log in to the Windows desktop through CBH, invoke the database client, and implement O&M on database applications.

 Table 2 lists the database clients that are deployed on Windows servers and can be directly configured and called by CBH.
-To manage other types of database applications on Windows hosts, set the application server type to Other.
+If you want to manage other types of database applications on Windows servers, set the application server type to Other.

 Table 2 Supported Windows database clients